Ensembl/peregrine-eard/docs/earp.md

 ## Types

 Earp has a highly restircted range of types.
-Thiskeeps operations very fast and data compact despite the small and primitive interpreter.
+This keeps operations very fast and data compact despite the small and primitive interpreter.
 Atomic types are

 * boolean
 * string